Dividend Capture ETF: The Lazy Investor’s Dividend Strategy

 1. Global X S&P 500 Covered Call ETF (XYLD): This ETF writes covered calls on the S&P 500 index, generating income through option premiums and dividends from the underlying stocks.

-2. Invesco S&P 500 BuyWrite ETF (PBP): Similar to XYLD, this ETF employs a buy-write strategy on the S&P 500, aiming to provide income and moderate capital appreciation.
+2. Invesco S&P 500 BuyWrite ETF (PBP): Similar to XYLD, this ETF employs a buy-write strategy on the S&P 500 to provide income and moderate capital appreciation.

-3. WisdomTree CBOE S&P 500 PutWrite Strategy Fund (PUTW): While not strictly a dividend capture ETF, PUTW uses a put-write strategy to generate income, which can be an effective complement to dividend strategies.
+3. WisdomTree CBOE S&P 500 PutWrite Strategy Fund (PUTW): While not strictly a dividend capture ETF, PUTW uses a put-write strategy to generate income, which can effectively complement dividend strategies.

 4. First Trust Enhanced Equity Income Fund (FFA): This closed-end fund generates income by combining dividend-paying stocks with a covered call strategy.